 I was first introduced to the concept of walking in school.
-I read about the Salt March by our Father of Nation—Mahatma Gandhi; somewhere in 1930s.
+I read about the Salt March by our Father of Nation—Mahatma Gandhi; somewhere in the 1930s.
 I was quite indifferent to this march but always very inquisitive about the idea.

 Much later in life, I heard about a great saint and leader—Acharya Vinoba Bhave who walked all around India for several years (like more than 20 years) to collect land for poor and neglected communities.